Christopher22/emoji-love/README.md

 p = 0.05
 ```

-Starting from this definitions, we defined the exact type of our experiment.
-As already encoded in the hypotheses, we are actually comparing distributions of a depended interval-scaled variable *number of love-related emoji* given a independent and nominal variable *language*.
-One of the most common and robust approaches for dealing with such a comparison of distributions is the Kolmogorov-Smirnov test.
-In order of getting statistically relevant results, one had to parse the Twitter data.
+Given these hypotheses, we analyzed the statistical methods of choice for proving them.
+In a nutshell, we are actually interested in comparing the underlying distribution behind the emoji usage.
+Given a number of samples high enough, those may follow the general distribution of emoji in those languages.
+Written more formally, we are interested in the distributions of a depended interval-scaled variable *number of love-related emoji* given an independent and nominal variable *language*.
+One of the most common and robust approaches for dealing with such a comparison of distributions is the well-known Kolmogorov-Smirnov test which will be applied after the data extraction.

 ### Data

 As already described above, the data processing pipeline is split into two components.
 A flexible Python script is used to process the raw data from Twitter and export it into a tab-separated text file.
-Afterwards, this file is imported into R where the data is filtered, formatted and finally tested regarding our hypotheses.
+Afterward, this file is imported into R where the data is filtered, formatted and finally tested regarding our hypotheses.

-For extracting the data, please prepare a text file where each line represents a single tweet encoded as an individual *JSON* object.
-Install dependencies with `pip install -r requirements.txt`.
-A sequential call of `python extract_emojis.py --help` will give you an extensive overview over the parameters which might be used for the extraction process.
-Due to privacy and copyright concerns we do not publish the original tweet data but the anonymized output after the extraction process.
+For extracting the data, please prepare your available Twitter data in a text file where each line represents a single tweet encoded as an individual *JSON* object and install the required dependencies with `pip install -r requirements.txt`.
+A sequential call of `python extract_emojis.py --help` will give you an extensive overview of the parameters which might be used for customizing the extraction process.
+Due to privacy and copyright concerns we do not publish the original tweet data of our research but the anonymized output after the extraction process.
 You find them in the *emoji.tsv* file.
-After the extraction process, we may finally load the data into R.
+After the extraction process, one may finally load and analyze the data in R.

 ```{r}
 # Read the data from the generated tsv file and seperate the tweets into French and German.